derek2403/ethtokyo/README.md

   - All sensitive user data remains secure and never leaves the enclave.

 - **Integrated LLM:**
   The TEE hosts a robust Large Language Model (LLM) that serves as the AI psychiatrist.
 Additionally, models like Red Pill (ex.
-Deepseek that are pre-deployed in TEEs by Phala Network) can be utilized without the need for self-hosting, enhancing the system’s capabilities.
+Deepseek and GPT-4o-mini that are pre-deployed in TEEs by Phala Network) can be utilized without the need for self-hosting, enhancing the system’s capabilities.

 ---